 Nextiva also offers 24/7 support via phone, live chat, and email.
 This is great for organizations with employees that work odd hours or in different time zones.
 You can rest easy knowing that your staff always has access to help, troubleshooting, or solutions without having to provide support internally.

-Take advantage of Nextiva’s seven-day free trial on its most basic plan.
-You can also check out our full Nextiva review for more.
+You can check out our full Nextiva review for more.

 RingCentral has excellent desktop and mobile apps that can be used on Mac, PC, iOS, and Android.
 So your entire team can use RingCentral, regardless of their preferred operating system, and experience the same quality service.